Product and service reviews are conducted independently by our editorial team, but we sometimes make money when you click on links. Learn more.

-PEO contract length and structure vary by company.
-Some PEOs offer long-term contracts only while others don't require any contract at all.
-Cancellation policies also vary widely among companies and which plan you enroll in.
-Generally, you need to provide 30 to 60 days' notice before canceling your service.
+Professional employer organizations typically do not offer free trials of their HR services, and contract lengths and structures vary by company.
+Some PEO companies only offer long-term contracts, while others don't require any contract at all.
+Cancellation policies vary, but business owners typically need to provide at least 30 to 60 days' notice before canceling a PEO service.
 Some companies allow you to leave at any time for any reason; others charge you a fee for leaving.

-Within each of our reviews, we've listed the cancellation policy of the PEO.
-It's critical, though, that you ask about the PEO's cancellation policy before you reach an agreement – you want the freedom and flexibility to cancel the service if you need to.
+Within each of our reviews, we've listed the PEO's cancellation policy.
+It's critical, though, that you ask about the PEO's contract and cancellation policy before you reach an agreement – you want the freedom and flexibility to cancel the service if you need to.

-Below are additional crucial items to address with the PEO service you're considering hiring.
-You should go over this information – even though it may be available on the company's website – with a member of the PEO's sales team so you gain a complete understanding of the PEO's services.
+Below are other crucial items to address with the PEO service you're considering.
+You should go over this information – even though it may be available on the company's website – with a member of the PEO's sales team to gain a complete understanding of the PEO's services.

-- Additional fees.
-Ask the company upfront if there are any additional fees.
-Some companies charge for canceling service, for example.
+Inquire upfront about additional fees.
+For example, some companies charge for service cancellation.
 Make sure you thoroughly review the material the sales team gives you to spot any fees associated with service.
 If you're not sure, ask the sales representative.
-Also keep in mind that the cost structure, whether per employee or as a percentage of income, does not include additional costs for healthcare and other employee benefits plans.
+Also keep in mind that the pricing model, whether it charges per employee or as a percentage of income, does not include additional costs for healthcare and other employee benefits plans.

 PEOs operate under a co-employment model, where your employees will appear on the PEO's books for legal and tax purposes.
 This allows PEOs to act as massive corporations with hundreds of thousands of employees.
 The co-employment model means these companies can negotiate contracts with employee benefits providers for more favorable insurance rates on workers' compensation insurance and unemployment insurance.
 It also means they have the power and scope to build and leverage powerful time and attendance and payroll technology for small businesses.